MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1926-Safety-Health-Regulations-Construction/subpart-CC-Cranes-Derricks-Construction/section-1926.1431.md

 (9) Headroom must be sufficient to allow employees to stand upright in the platform.

 (10) In addition to the use of hard hats, employees must be protected by overhead protection on the personnel platform when employees are exposed to falling objects.
-The platform overhead protection must not obscure the view of the operator or platform occupants (such as wire mesh that has up to1/2 inch openings), unless full protection is necessary.
+The platform overhead protection must not obscure the view of the operator or platform occupants (such as wire mesh that has up to 1/2 inch openings), unless full protection is necessary.

 (11) All edges exposed to employee contact must be smooth enough to prevent injury.